bletcher/airWaterTemperatureViewer/docs/rawTemperatureData.md

 The dataset for exploration here is from Shenandoah National Park.
 During development of this application, the dataset is limited to three sites for each area ["PA_01FL", "PA_06FL", "PA_10FL", "PI_01FL", "PI_06FL", "PI_10FL", "SR_01FL", "SR_06FL", "SR_10FL"] to deal with large file sizes with the whole dataset.
 It will take a while for the dataset to load...
-Data are in **parquet files** for each aggreagation level and are read in based on the aggregation level selector above.
+Data are in **parquet files** for each aggregation level and are read in based on the aggregation level selector above.

 ## Raw data summary